Skip to content

 Fine Arts

 The Minnesota State Fair’s Fine Arts Exhibition is the state’s largest juried art show.
-Winning artworks are displayed every day of the fair in the Fine Arts Center, along with the 2022 State Fair Commemorative Art by Minneapolis artist Leslie Barlow.
+Winning artworks are displayed every day of the fair in the Fine Arts Center, along with the 2023 State Fair Commemorative Art by Minneapolis crop artist Liz Schreiber.
 The special exhibition, Studio: HERE, features a different studio artist at work each day of the fair.
 Be a Fine Arts Detective quiz rounds out the experience for children and adults, alike.

 Commemorative Art